eMoflon/cmoflon/README.md

 ## Troubleshooting
 If you encounter any problems, please post an issue (https://github.com/eMoflon/cmoflon/issues) or send me (Roland Kluge) a message

+## SHARE VM
+(Yet to come...)
+We invite you to try out cMoflon using the following SHARE VM.

 ## Short walk through
+The following steps will enable you to generate code for the specifications shown in ECMFA'17 (under submission).
+If you want to run the generated code in the testbed, follow the steps in the *Complete walkthrough* section.

 1. **Install Eclipse with Modeling Components Neon.2 (or newer)**
   * All Eclipse packages are available here: https://eclipse.org/downloads/
 1. **Install Enterprise Architect 12 (or later)**